quicwg/base-drafts/draft-ietf-quic-transport.md

 to more quickly identify when a connection becomes unusable.

-Packets that are matched to an existing connection are discarded if the packets are inconsistent with the state of that connection -- for example, if they indicate a different protocol version than that of the connection, or if the removal of packet protection is unsuccessful once the expected keys are available.
+Packets that are matched to an existing connection are discarded if the packets are inconsistent with the state of that connection.
+For example, packets are discarded if they indicate a different protocol version than that of the connection, or if the removal of packet protection is unsuccessful once the expected keys are available.

 Invalid packets without packet protection, such as Initial, Retry, or Version Negotiation, MAY be discarded.
 An endpoint MUST generate a connection error if